 Interview

 Trey Echols is the President of Highlands Associates, Inc., in Birmingham, AL. He has worked with them for 8 years.
-He worked for McColl Partners in Charlotte, NC before it was sold to Deloitte.
+He worked for McColl Partners in Charlotte, NC, before it was sold to Deloitte.
 Prior to that, he was with Merrill Lynch.
-Trey is from Birmingham, AL, and attended Birmingham Southern College.
+Trey is from Birmingham, AL, and attended Birmingham-Southern College.

 Why did you choose to do what you do and what draws you to your work?